seanodell/codesqueuml/README.md

 # CodesqueUML

-"What is Codesque?" you must be wondering.
+"What is CodesqueUML?" you must be wondering.

 Well, it's a TypeScript library packaged for npm which converts scribbly bits of pseudocode into extremely ugly PlantUML source code but, through the magic of